AdHoc-Protocol/AdHoc-protocol/README.md

 [MAVLink ](https://github.com/mavlink/mavlink)
 [Thrift](https://thrift.apache.org/docs/idl)

-Having studied these, and many others, I decided to build my system that will implement and complement the merits, eliminating the discovered shortcomings.
-I named this project AdHoc protocol.

-The **AdHoc** is a multilingual **C#, Java, Typescript ( upcoming C++, Rust, GO)** generator of code to handle its binary protocol.
+I have studied several approaches to handling binary protocols and decided to create my own system, called AdHoc protocol,to address the weaknesses I found in these approaches.

+AdHoc is a code generator that supports multiple programming languages, including C#, Java, and Typescript, with plans to add support for C++, Rust, and GO in the future.
-The AdHoc server generates code according to your protocol description file.
-You must implement the received packet handlers and packet-producing logic, fill packs with data and send them to the recipient.
+The AdHoc server generates code based on a protocol description file, You must implement the received packet handlers and packet-producing logic, fill packs with data and send them to the recipient.